Aditya-Singh2008/quickfileio/README.md

 # quickfileio
 I was annoyed that I can't read the ascii contents of a file, and write to it without a newline being added.
-Code is a portion of my encryption project.
+Code is the IO portion of my encryption project.

-Just run the program with the opetions "-FileWrite or -FileRead".
+Run the program:

+qfio [options (FileRead or FileWrite)] [File Name]